 1. Learn a bit of SEO.

-SEO is picking up speed in the Philippines.
+SEO in the Philippines has been picking up speed.
 While you can outsource this service, it doesn’t hurt to learn the basics, so you’ll have a better understanding of how it can benefit your startup if done right.
 Here are a few things you need to learn:

 - Proper keyword usage